Your allowances and limits

 It is a soft-limit.
 If your account exceeds its allowance, your images will continue to be served as usual.
 The account owner(s) will receive a notification email asking for the account to be upgraded.
 You do not need to upgrade if you believe it was a one-off traffic spike.

-If an account exceeds its data transfer allowance for 2 consecutive months, a series of emails will be sent to the owner(s), requiring the account to be upgraded within 14 days.
+If an account exceeds its data transfer allowance for 2 consecutive months, a series of emails will be sent to the Primary Owner and Owner(s), requiring the account to be upgraded within 14 days.
 If not, the account will be frozen and no images will be served.

 There is no fixed limit on the number of image transformations your Sirv account may perform.
 Sirv is designed for rapid mass-processing of images at huge scale, with an average processing speed of just 0.15 seconds per transformation.